-Please note: If as a result of the placement test you were advised to take ENG 094 or 100 and you have not done so, you place yourself at a serious disadvantage in this class.
-It will be very difficult to achieve the objectives for this course.
+Please note: If you were advised to take ENG 094 or 100 and you have not done so, you place yourself at a serious disadvantage in this class.
+It will be very difficult to achieve the objectives for this course (see detailed objectives last page).